hantsy/spring6-sandbox/docs/boot-http-service.md

 );
 ```

-And add a custom status handler in the `WebClient` bean like this.
+Add a custom status handler to the `WebClient` bean as follows.

 ```java
 @Configuration